maekitalo/cxxtools/doc/logging-howto.markdown

 ### Format: json

-The json format is supported for cxxtools version later than 2.2.
-Since it is so similar to xml, just the same configuration is shown in json here without
+The json format is similar to xml, just simpler to write.
+Here we show the same configuration like above without further explanation:
-explanation:

     {
       rootlogger: "INFO",